yi-guo/maze-bfs/README.md

 Maze BFS solver
 ========

-A visualization of an agent solving a generated maze using breadth-first search
+A visualization of an agent solving a generated maze using breadth-first search.
+It resulted in a pretty trippy animation that's fun to watch.

 **Project link:** http://emilyhsia.github.io/maze-bfs/